kdadabhoy/to-9km-and-beyond/README.md

 ### Notable Functions:

 1. ```double calcReynolds(double velocity, double kinematicViscosity) const```
-    - This function
+    - This function calculates the Reynolds number of the Wing using it's MAC

 1. ```double calcWettedArea() const```
-    - This function
+    - This function calculates the Wing's wetted area (= 2 * 1.02 * area)

 1. ```double calcWetRatio(double referenceArea) const```
-    - This function
+    - This function returns Wing's wettedArea divided by the referenceArea

 1. ```double calcDragCoeff(double AoA_rad, double Reynolds, double Mach, double wetAreaRatio) const```
-    - This function
+    - ***This is one of the most used functions***
+    - This function uses the DragCoeff Class to calculate the Wing's total drag coeff at the given conditions

 1. ```double calcLiftCoeff(double AoA_rad) const```
-    - This function
+    - ***This is one of the most used functions***
+    - This returns the lift coefficient of the Wing at the given AoA.

 1. ```double calcMcc(double AoA_rad) const```
     - This function calls on calcMccZeroSweep(), and calcSweptMExponent(), and plugs the results into the formula that Shevell provides for Mach Critical Crest Number (Mcc).